 From 2015, victims of trafficking after their return with IOM assistance could benefit from the services of other organisations that provide subsequent help and support.

 Between 2008 and 2014, IOM operated the National Helpline for Victims of Trafficking in Human Beings 0800 800 818.
-IOM staff provided 7,420 consultations and 37 victims of trafficking were identified and helped via the helpline 0800 800 818.
-Since 15 December 2014, the National Helpline is operated by the Slovak Crisis Centre Dotyk and since 1 September 2018 is operated by Caritas Slovakia.
+IOM staff provided 7,420 consultations and 37 victims of trafficking were identified and helped via this helpline.
+Since 15 December 2014, the National Helpline was operated by the Slovak Crisis Centre Dotyk and since 1 September 2018 is operated by Caritas Slovakia.